 Cave 25 is considered the most magnificent of the Yulin caves.
 Constructed during the period when the area was under Tibetan occupation, it is a strictly Tibetan Buddhist cave, with unique murals and other art works in a clearly identifiable “Tibetan style”.
 The main chamber is a square in plan with a central altar and the front chamber is rectangular in plan.
 Both are connected by a long corridor.
 The original paintings are well preserved and outstanding examples of fine painting of the era.
 On the east wall is a Mandala of Eight Bodhisattvas, an Amitayus sutra illustration on the south wall and a Maitreya sutra illustration with single images of Avalokitesvara, Mahasthamaprapdta and Kistigabha bodhisattvas on the north wall.
 On the two sides of the entrance in the west wall are illustrations of Manjusri and Samantabhadra.

-We left around 2 pm with Bing who had also finished her Dunhuang pilgrimage tour with Buddhist Charity Organisation at Yulin joining our minibus.
-We had a long drive to Jiayuguan and did not reach our hotel till 7 pm.
-A long drive.
+We left around 2 pm.
+Bing who had just finished her Dunhuang pilgrimage tour with the Buddhist Charity Organisation at Yulin, continued her travel with us while other returned to Hong Kong the following day.
+We had a long drive to Jiayuguan 嘉峪關and did not reach our hotel till 7 pm.